chenyang03/Dianping_Crawler/README.md

 # Dianping_Crawler

+== Before Installation ==

 Please be sure that you have installed Python2.7 and Selenium Webdriver.

-User Crawler Usage:
+== User Crawler ==

+Usage:

-Before running crawler, create a new folder named 'Data' beside User_Crawler folder.
+- Before running crawler, create a new subfolder named 'Data' inside 'User_Crawler' folder.

-Change directory to User_Crawler, and edit begin_ID, end_ID, and step in dianping_u_script.py.
+- Change directory to User_Crawler, and edit begin_ID, end_ID, and step in dianping_u_script.py.

-Run it using bash command like 'python dianping_u_script.py'.
+- Run it using bash command like 'python dianping_u_script.py'.

-When it is done, you can have your data in '../Data' folder.
+- When it is done, you can find your data in 'User_Crawler/Data' folder.